xXElGenio0203Xx/eugenio-macias.github.io/notes.md

     <tr>
         <td style="width: 80%;">
             <a href="/assets/files/Applied_Cyrptography.pdf">
-                <strong>Applied Cryptography:</strong> An introduction to the principles and practices of cryptography, covering encryption, decryption, and cryptographic protocols.
+                <strong>Applied Cryptography:</strong> An introduction to the principles and practices of computational cryptography, covering encryption, decryption, and cryptographic protocols.
             </a>
         </td>
         <td style="width: 20%;">